alanstevens/resume/README.md

 #### TODO
 *  Add links to written, spoken & video resources to about
 *  cap print history at ten years
-*  add microdata to history
 *  map doesn't render on iOS
 *  maps marker doesn't render on iOS
 *  Twitter, Tumblr & LinkedIn glyphs don't render on iOS
-*  decrease the quotes font size
 *  remove controls from map
 *  fix serif font in landing in IE
 *  request endorsements